WYPetuous/PIT/README.md

 ##Acknowledgement

-This work is released under the Apache 2.0 license.
-The codes are based on[BasicSR](https://github.com/xinntao/BasicSR)and[ART]().
-Please also follow their licenses.
+The codes are based on [BasicSR](https://github.com/xinntao/BasicSR)and [ART](https://github.com/gladzhang/ART).
 Thanks for their awesome works.